fredrikhgrelland/data-mesh/README.md

 A cloud native data mesh implementation

 ## Introduction
-This repo will set up a vagrant box on your local machine that contains an integrated suite of tools, including `minio`, `hive` and `hive-metastore`, `presto` and `hue`.
+This repo will set up a vagrant box ([fredrikhgrelland/hashistack](https://app.vagrantup.com/fredrikhgrelland/boxes/hashistack)) on your local machine with [HashiStack software](https://github.com/fredrikhgrelland/vagrant-hashistack#hashistack) and an integrated suite of tools; `MinIO`, `hive`, `hive-metastore`, `Presto` and `Hue`.

+## How does this work
+Data is stored in `MinIO`, an S3 compliant object storage.
+Data in S3 can be accessed by `Presto`, a "SQL on anything" distributed database through table definitions stored in `hive-metastore`.
+You may use `Presto-CLI` to send queries to `Presto` or you may use the integrated SQL-interface called `Hue` that is automatically connected to our `Presto`.
+In `Hue` you can then write and visualize SQL-queries executed by `Presto`.

 ## How to use
 ### Setup